 This paper presents a novel robust processing methodology for computing 2.5D thickness maps from dense 3D collocated surfaces.
 The proposed pipeline is suitable to faithfully adjust data representation detailing as required, from preserving fine surface features to coarse interpretations.
 The foundations of the proposed technique exploit spatial point-based filtering, ray tracing techniques and the Robust Implicit Moving Least Squares (RIMLS) algorithm applied to dense 3D datasets, such as those acquired from laser scanners.
 The effectiveness of the proposed technique in overcoming traditional angular aliasing and corruption artifacts is validated with 3D ranging data acquired from internal and external surfaces of exhumed water pipes.
 It is shown that the resulting 2.5D maps can be more accurately and completely computed to higher resolutions, while significantly reducing the number of raytracing errors when compared with 2.5D thickness maps derived from our current approach.

-Wijerathna, B.S., Vidal Calleja, T.A., Kodagoda, S., Zhang, Q. & Valls Miro, J. 2013, 'Multiple defect interpretation based on Gaussian processes for MFL technology', Proceedings of SPIE - The International Society for Optical Engineering vol 8694 - Nondestructive Characterization for Composite Materials, Aerospace Engineering, Civil Infrastructure, and Homeland Security 2013, Nondestructive Characterization for Composite Materials, Aerospace Engineering, Civil Infrastructure, and Homeland Security 2013, SPIE, San Diego, USA, pp. 1-12.View/Download from: UTS OPUS or Publisher's site
+Wijerathna, B.S., Vidal Calleja, T.A., Kodagoda, S., Zhang, Q. & Valls Miro, J. 2013, 'Multiple defect interpretation based on Gaussian processes for MFL technology', Proceedings of SPIE - The International Society for Optical Engineering vol 8694 - Nondestructive Characterization for Composite Materials, Aerospace Engineering, Civil Infrastructure, and Homeland Security 2013, Conference on Nondestructive Characterization for Composite Materials, Aerospace Engineering, Civil Infrastructure, and Homeland Security, SPIE, San Diego, USA, pp. 1-12.View/Download from: UTS OPUS or Publisher's site

 Magnetic Flux Leakage (MFL) technology has been used in non-destructive testing for more than three decades.
 There have been several publications in detecting and sizing defects on metal pipes using machine learning techniques.
 Most of these literature focus on isolated defects, which is far from the real scenario.